Transia-RnD/xls/XLS-LIMITED_TOKENS.md

 #### Conditions for Deleting an `FToken`

 - The `OutstandingAmount` must be 0 for the specific `FToken` they wish to delete.
 This requirement ensures that there are no outstanding obligations or dependencies on the token, thereby preventing potential disruptions in the market.
-- If the issuer attempts to delete the `FToken` while there are active trustlines, the transaction will be rejected.
+- If the issuer attempts to delete the `FToken` while there are active trustlines, the transaction will also be rejected.

 #### Example `DeleteFToken` Transaction